-Encourage a variety of housing designs, types, and values to meet the residential needs of all segments of the Region's present and future population.
+Goal: Encourage a variety of housing designs, types and values to meet the residential needs of all segments of the Region's present and future population.

-- Continue to support development of new owner-occupied housing. - Promote construction or renovation of all types of rental units. - Develop alternative zoning/subdivision and land development techniques that provide for flexible housing designs. - Promote sound maintenance, renovation, and modernization of existing housing. - Eliminate and prevent conditions that contribute to and perpetuate blight in residential areas. - Develop and enforce property maintenance codes. - Provide a wide range of housing choices for seniors, which have reasonable access to required services. - Encourage home ownership and retention of the single-family housing stock in older communities, and discourage absentee property ownership. - Improve property conditions and maintain/increase housing stock in residential areas near downtowns. - Encourage first-time home ownership. - Identify gaps in the current housing market and develop a strategy to fill them. - Develop alternative housing types in the downtown areas of Sharon and Farrell to attract people back to the city centers and help to restore economic energy and health to the downtowns.
+- Support development of new housing in designated growth areas. - Develop alternative zoning/subdivision and land development techniques that provide for flexible housing designs. - Promote sound maintenance, renovation, and modernization of existing housing. - Eliminate and prevent conditions that contribute to and perpetuate blight in residential areas. - Develop and enforce property maintenance codes. - Provide a wide range of housing choices for seniors. - Encourage home ownership and retention of the single family housing stock in the Borough, and discourage absentee property ownership. - Identify gaps in the current housing market and develop a strategy to fill them.

-- A. Establish and maintain adequate housing and property maintenance codes and zoning ordinance provisions as necessary to maintain the building stock and properties within the Region. - B. Foster programs that encourage home renovation and rehabilitation in existing neighborhoods.
+- A. Establish and maintain adequate housing and property maintenance codes and zoning ordinance provisions as necessary to maintain the building stock and properties within the Region. - B. Foster programs which encourage home renovation and rehabilitation in existing neighborhoods.
 Enact land use regulations that provide adequate opportunities for affordable workforce housing.
-Encourage more inclusive housing rehabilitation programs to fix up elements of homes which are most in need of repair. - C. Work with residents of the Region and regional taxing entities to identify programs and policies that will help residents maintain and enhance their properties, and meet housing expenses and retain their homes as owner-occupied single-family residences. - D. Regulate housing conversions through zoning provisions and require adequate parking to be provided. - E. Provide for a variety of housing types and densities through zoning. - F. Enact zoning regulations that provide incentives for senior housing in the Designated Growth Areas on the Future Land Use Map.
+Encourage more inclusive housing rehabilitation programs to fix up elements of homes most in need of repair. - C. Work with residents of the Region and regional taxing entities to identify programs and policies that will help residents maintain and enhance their properties, and meet housing expenses and retain their homes as owner-occupied single family residences.

+- D. Regulate housing conversions through zoning provisions and require adequate parking to be provided. - E. Provide for a variety of housing types and densities through zoning. - F. Enact zoning regulations that provide incentives for senior housing in the Designated Growth Areas on the Future Land Use Map.
 Consider appropriateness of such techniques or density incentives or overlay treatments.
-Provide for independent housing, congregate care, personal care, and nursing care. - G. Encourage housing development in existing neighborhoods at densities consistent with the Future Land Use Map.
+Provide for independent housing, congregate care, personal care, and nursing care. - G. Encourage housing development in existing neighborhoods at densities consistent with the Future Land Use Map. - H. Encourage one-level affordable senior housing.